 New York ranks in the top 10 nationally in number of farms, acreage, and value of organic vegetable production, with a range of farm sizes and marketing strategies.
 On these pages you can explore resources developed by Cornell faculty and Cornell Cooperative Extension field staff, as well as resources from other institutions and organizations, to help you succeed at organic vegetable production.

-- Organic Production and IMP Guides for Vegetables
+- Organic Production and IPM Guides for Vegetables

 - Why Use Cover Crops